Shivam1404-byte/Practise_python/README.md

 # Practise_python
-I am learning python from basic to advanced by writhing programs
+I am learning python from basic to advanced by writing programs